- OS: Windows 10

 - Product: ndOffice

 With this version, you can open PDFs directly from the web (with ndClick installed) and have ndOffice handle them as it does with Office documents.

-Adobe Acrobat or Adobe Reader versions XI and DC or newer on Windows 7, 8, or 10.
+Adobe Acrobat 32bit or Adobe Reader DC 32bit or newer on Windows 10.
+There is currently no integration with the 64bit versions.

 If you use these versions of Adobe, uninstall the legacy Adobe integration (if it was installed) when installing the Adobe ndOffice integration.

 To download and install the Adobe Integration, go to our ndOffice Download page.